-Choosing a right racket is crucial if you want to have an upper hand while playing the game of badminton.
-If you are a beginner and have no idea as to where to start, then here are certain things that you must consider while purchasing & get the best badminton racket.
+Choosing the right racket is crucial if you want to have an upper hand while playing the game of badminton.
+If you are a beginner and have no idea as to where to start, then there are certain things that you must consider while purchasing & get the best badminton racket.

 - Best Badminton Rackets 2019

 - Top 10 Best Badminton Racket Reviews 2019